dboddie-canonical-work/disgorged-docs/using-external-metadata.rst

 Using external metadata
 =======================

-To help avoid unnecessary duplication, and for convenience, Snapcraft can process and incorporate external metadata from within *snapcraft.yaml* by using :ref:``parse-info`` within a `part <adding-parts>` and a corresponding ``adopt-info`` key.
+To help avoid unnecessary duplication, and for convenience, Snapcraft can process and incorporate external metadata from within *snapcraft.yaml* by using ``parse-info`` within a :ref:`part <adding-parts>` and a corresponding ``adopt-info`` key.

 For example, the following ``snapcraft.yaml`` will parse a file called ``metadata-file``.
 Snapcraft will attempt to extract ``version``, ``summary`` and ``description`` metadata for the snap, all of which are mandatory: